Sheldon-Lloyd/Cyber.Suniverse/Time-line.md

 - She joins representing BluNet/CyTek.
 Although she loses the championship she wins the heart of Kyshumu.
 Before or after Tomasina loses he tells her that fighting in the real world is nothing like cyberspace that it may feel the same  but it is not that her body is not ready that he has lived his whole life as a cybervator and she has been one for all of one year

-- Tomasina warns the cybervators of a possible war.
+- With Tomasina failing her mission she warns the cybervators of a possible war.
 They want them to be eventually integrated into society and forced to give up their "barbaric" sport.
 The winner would eat/suck the tail of the loser allowing them to take their cyber.beast

         Tomasina: The humans on earth think that you are a threat.
 They are afraid that when you killed all of the cyber.beast what is stopping from killing them next

         Tomasina: We know that you have be doing more than just slaying Cyber.Beast.

         Kyshumu: what is she talking about father
         Traik: We have been hacking and sometimes even destory satilites for profits.
 They are unhacble to everyone accept cybervators

         Kyshumu: Why